nancynguy/test1/README.md

 ### **Ferry Routes in Seattle**
 https://geo.wa.gov/datasets/WSDOT::wsdot-ferry-routes/explore?location=47.590612%2C-122.422831%2C11.79
 **Description:**
-This dataset provides the spatial geometry of Washington State public car ferry routes, along with some tribal, private, and provincial services.
+The WSDOT Ferry Routes dataset is a geospatial vector layer that maps the linear paths of Washington State’s public car ferry routes, including some tribal, private, and provincial services.
 Each route is represented as a line feature with attributes such as operator, State Route number, and route name.
-It is intended for mapping and reference purposes.
+The dataset is designed for reference and mapping purposes, not for navigation, and helps users visualize and analyze ferry transportation networks across Washington’s coastal and inland waters.

 ---

-### **Ferry Terminals & Routes (REST Service)**
+### **Ferry Terminals & Routes**
 https://data.wsdot.wa.gov/arcgis/rest/services/Shared/FerryRoutes/MapServer
 **Description:**
-This feature layer portrays scheduled car-ferry routes and known tribal, provincial, private, and passenger-only services.
-Each line feature includes attributes like operator (“Owner”), route number (“SR”), and a display label identifying connected terminals.
-Designed for GIS reference, the layer supports queries in formats including JSON and GeoJSON.
+The dataset for Washington State Department of Transportation (WSDOT) titled “Ferry Routes (Public & Private)” is a geospatial feature layer portraying the routes of ferry services operating in Washington State’s waters.
+Represented as vector line features (polyline geometry), it includes scheduled car-ferry routes as well as known tribal, private, provincial and passenger-only ferry services.
+Attributes for each route include the operator (“Owner”), the State Route number if applicable (“SR”), and a label identifying the route terminals (“Display”).
+The layer is intended for reference and mapping in GIS applications—not for navigation—and supports queries in standard formats like JSON and GeoJSON.

 ---

 ### **WSDOT Ferry Schedule API**
 https://www.wsdot.wa.gov/ferries/api/schedule/documentation/rest.html
 **Description:**
-This API returns real-time and scheduled sailing information including upcoming departures, route schedules, direction, valid schedule ranges, and alerts or service adjustments.
-It is intended for developers handling live ferry operations data.
-Access requires an API key from WSDOT.
+The WSDOT Ferry Schedule API is a web-based service that provides real-time and scheduled information for Washington State Ferries.
+Instead of static GIS data, it delivers time-based, transactional data such as upcoming sailings, route schedules, terminal-to-terminal connections, valid schedule date ranges, and any service adjustments or cancellations.
+The API also returns details on each ferry route for a given date, including departure times, direction, and day-type schedules.
+In addition, it provides alerts about disruptions or changes affecting specific sailings.
+This dataset is intended for developers building applications that need live or scheduled ferry information, and access requires an API key from WSDOT.

 ---

 ### **Custom Mapbox Basemap**
 [https://api.mapbox.com/styles/v1/nancy324/cmhxwciko001u01sq7rf76i37.html](https://api.mapbox.com/styles/v1/nancy324/cmhxwciko001u01sq7rf76i37.html?title=view&access_token=pk.eyJ1IjoibmFuY3kzMjQiLCJhIjoiY21oMTEyejlmMDY1YzJycHVwYXVyZ2U1ZiJ9.YSOrhRs2Nuc7-00ALC3Q_w&zoomwheel=true&fresh=true#10.16/47.5851/-122.4341)
 **Description:**
-This is the custom basemap used in our web application.
-The map features a dark-mode, ferry-focused design for visualizing Puget Sound ferry routes.
-It includes simplified land and water layers, highlighted coastlines, custom city labels, and an imported SVG ferry icon used to display animated ferry movement.
+The link brings you to the preview of our basemap we are using for our website.
+The basemap is a custom map created in Mapbox.
+It is a dark-mode, ferry-focused map designed specifically for visualizing the Washington State ferry routes across Central Puget Sound.
+When the preview is open, search for Seattle, WA and you will be able to see the zoomed in portions of the layers we added in.
+This includes simplified land and water layers, the coastlines are highlighted, and we have a clean set of city names for geographic context.
+We also imported a custom SVG ferry icon so our final map can display moving ferries using the custom ferry icon we created.

 ---